sycobuny/kythera/doc/service.md

     require 'kythera'

     class ChanServ < Service
+        # You must provide a name.
+This is used for variable names and such.
+        NAME = :chanserv

         # You must provide this method.
 Check whether your config section
         # exists at all, whether required settings are defined or are invalid,
         # etc. Return a boolean value.